What’s Wrong with My Dog’s Tail? Facts About Limber Tail Syndrome

 - Difficulty urinating or defecating due to pain when the dog squats or postures

-Causes of Limber Tail Syndrome
+Causes of Limber Tail Syndrome in Dogs

 Limber tail syndrome is relatively common in hunting breeds like retrievers and spaniels but can occur in any breed.
 This condition is thought to be caused by restriction of the blood supply (ischemia) to the tail muscles.
 The muscles that allow a wagging or side-to-side motion of the tail seem to be most affected.
 When the blood supply to these muscles is restricted, it may result in pain, swelling, muscle damage, and paralysis.